Catharine Elizabeth Bean Cox

 Catharine Elizabeth Bean Cox (1865–1964) was born in Iowa into a Quaker family on August 11, 1865.

+Biography

 She received a BA from Bryn Mawr College in 1889.
 In 1891, she married Isaac Milton Cox.
 In 1898, she and her family moved to Hawaii, spurred by Isaac's poor health.
 She taught at Punahou School and helped Anna Rice Cooke research and catalog her art collection, which became the Honolulu Museum of Art.
 Cox served as director of the Honolulu Museum of Art from 1927 to 1928.
 She died on December 7, 1964, aged 99.

 The Catharine E. B. Cox Award for Excellence in the Visual Arts was established in her honor in 1985 by her grandchildren Charles Shipley Cox of La Jolla, California, Doak C. Cox of Honolulu and Richard H. Cox of Honolulu.